How Health Benefits Work for Canadian Employees [Updated 2026]

 Employee assistance programs (EAP)

-An Employee Assistance Program (EAP) provides confidential counseling services to employees and their families.
-EAPs help individuals manage personal challenges, such as stress, anxiety, depression, substance abuse, and relationship issues.
+An Employee Assistance Program (EAP) provides confidential support services to employees and, in many cases, their immediate family members.
+These programs typically include access to counseling and resources for managing personal challenges such as stress, anxiety, depression, substance use, and relationship issues.

 EAPs help employees deal with personal issues that might affect their work performance.
 By offering an EAP, employers show that they care about their employees’ mental health and well-being, which can boost workplace morale and productivity.